rsyncOSX/rsyncuidocs/content/en/docs/parameters.md

 categories = ["rsync parameters"]
 +++

 RsyncUI provides default parameters for data synchronization.
 However, the actual default parameters utilized in tasks are determined by whether the rsync operation is performed over a network connection or to a local attached disk.

 Users have the ability to modify default parameters as necessary.
 Parameters to rsync are stored in tasks, including a local ssh parameter if set.
 The local ssh parameter overrides a global ssh parameter if set.

+{{< alert color="warning" >}}

+Always verify the result of changing parameters to rsync  before executing.
+Select the "Verify tasks" from the primary Sidebar menu.

+{{< /alert >}}

 ##### Task-specific Parameters to rsync